 Hiking as a family can be fun- you just need the right tools to be successful.

 When I first met my husband, I knew he liked to be outside and occasionally hunt.
-I didn’t know his definition of “occasionally hunt” was different from mine and occasionally hunt meant nearly every season of the year, every animal and with every weapon- or so it felt.
+I didn’t know his definition of “occasionally hunt” was different from mine.
+‘Occasionally hunt’ to him meant nearly every season of the year, every animal and with every weapon- or so it felt to me.
 During the fog of toddler tantrums and busy motherhood- I began to resent my husband for his nightly, weekend escapes to the mountains for his hunt.
 It seems the season was always at the most inconvenient times.
 At some point in our marriage- I decided I didn’t like resenting my husband for leaving.
 That there was room in my husband’s hobby to include noisy children and we as a family could do it together… and then the “how to successfully hike as a young family” season began.

 - Hydroflask Water bottles